Alkylation unit: Operating variables

 As the concentration of the acid catalyst is reduced, the rate of production of acid soluble polymers increases.
-Feeds that contain high amounts of propylene have a much higher rate of increase in acid consumption over the normal spending range.
+Feeds that contain high amounts of propylene have a much higher rate of acid consumption over the normal range.

 High acid concentration must be maintained in order to minimize polymerization and red oil production.
-When concentrations is too low catalyst activity is substantially decreased and polymerization enhanced to the point that it is difficult to maintain acid strength.
+When concentration is too low catalyst activity is substantially decreased and polymerization enhanced to the point that it is difficult to maintain acid strength.
 This condition is known as acid runaway.
 In SAAU recent studies have found that both butylenes and amylenes can be spent to a lower acid concentration without entering into a runaway condition.
 While the economics of alkylating both butylenes and amylenes will benefit from lowering the acid spending strength, the acid consumption of amylenes has a greater response than that of butylenes.
 Also the expected decrease in octane of alkylates produced at lower acid concentrations is less for amylenes than butylenes.